Gingerbread Man Cookies

 Spatula holding a Baked Gingerbread man cookie over a cooling rack.

-• Once the cookies are completely cooled, decorate with royal icing or any candies and enjoy!
+• Once the cookies are completely cooled, decorate with royal icing and any candies and enjoy!

 Cooling rack and table with decorated Gingerbread Cookies.
 Royal icing and sprinkles on the side.